usefulness/dependency-tree-diff-action/Readme.md

 ```

 - **`configuration`** - Selected Gradle configuration, passed to `./gradlew dependencies --configuration xxx`.
-Should correspond to output artifact that is considered output of the project.
+It should correspond to output artifact considered output of the project.
 - **`project`** - Gradle project which dependency tree diff should be generated for.
 Dependency diff for root projects can be configured using `project: ''`.
  For Android projects use the one that has `com.android.application` plugin applied.